SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 the new rules saved under `/etc/udev/rules.d/` would not persist across reboots.
 Therefore, the `50-auto-attach.rules` file should be saved in the AppVM persistent storage (within `/rw`), and must be loaded into udev during boot.
-For instance, I have it at `/rw/config/50-auto-attach.rules` and have the following in my `/rw/config/rc.local` init script:
+For instance, I have saved it at `/rw/config/50-auto-attach.rules` and have the following in my `/rw/config/rc.local` init script:

 ```bash
 cp /rw/config/*.rules /etc/udev/rules.d/